sakaki-/sakaki-tools/README.md

   * Provides the **genup**(8) script, to simplify the process of keeping your Gentoo system up-to-date. **genup**(8) can automatically update the Portage tree, all installed packages, and kernel.
 Has interactive and non-interactive (batch) modes.
 A manpage is included.
 * **app-portage/porthash** [source](https://github.com/sakaki-/porthash)
   * Provides the **porthash**(1) script, which creates, or by default verifies, a signed `sha512` "master" hash of the specified Portage repostitory tree (by default, `/usr/portage`).
 It is intended to provide assurance - when distributing a repo snapshot over an unauthenticated channel such as rsync - that the consitutent ebuilds, manifests etc. have not been tampered with in transit.
 A manpage is included.
+* **app-portage/porthole**
+  * A simple ebuild, extending porthole-0.6.1-r5, and patching an issue experienced on some systems where `PORTDIR` is undefined.
 * **app-crypt/efitools**
   * This package provides various useful tools for manipulating the EFI secure boot variables.
 It is no longer required as a more modern version has become available in the main Gentoo tree.
 * **app-crypt/staticgpg**